bsideup/jabel/README.md

 ## How Jabel works

-Although Jabel is an annotation processor, it does not run any processing, but instruments the java compiler classes and makes it treat some new Java 9+ languages features as they were supported in Java 8.
+Although Jabel is a javac compiler plugin, it does not run any processing, but instruments the java compiler classes and makes it treat some new Java 9+ languages features as they were supported in Java 8.